 In December, with much coverage from media around the world, Romanian police arrested Tate as part of a human trafficking and rape investigation by the country’s organized crime bureau.
-Tate, who was reported in 2021 to be one of Google’s most searched persons in the world, is best known for his boasts of a playboy lifestyle and various misogynistic statements about the lesser status of women, leading to the removal of his accounts from dozens of social media and other web platforms, followed by tens of millions.
+Tate, who was reported in 2021 to be one of Google’s most searched persons in the world, is best known for his boasts of a playboy lifestyle and various misogynistic statements about the lesser status of women, leading to the removal of his accounts from dozens of social media and other web platforms, where he has enjoyed tens of millions of followers.

 More importantly for FWI, Tate has praised Islam and the “intolerance” of Muslims as the “future,” in the face of the West’s “problems.”
 He has expressed admiration for Muslims who would kill to defend their faith from “mockery” and has taken part in conversations with prominent radical clerics.
 In the wake of these activities, in October 2022, Tate converted to Islam.

 Following his arrest in Romania, media reported last week that Sameera Khan, a self-described American Muslim, “anti-woke journalist” and leading supporter of Andrew Tate, had spoken with the “Afghan Taliban” about their concern for the controversial social media “influencer.”